There is nothing worse than jet lag.

 Take a walk around the neighborhood after dinner to help keep you awake longer.
 Jet lag hates fresh air and walking.

 A pro tip is to call the hotel before you get there to ensure they have the right mattress firmness you're used to at home.
 This is crucial to get a good night's sleep.

 5. Use a Natural Supplement to Help You Sleep Better

 Melatonin is a natural hormone that your body produces to help regulate your natural sleep-wake cycle.

-Some frequent flyers suggest taking melatonin after dark on the day that you fly and for several days afterwards.
+Some frequent flyers suggest taking melatonin after dark on the day you fly and for several days afterward.